The move to campus will be a busy time! Consider taking care of the following items prior to move-in day:

-Complete the Emergency Contact Information form.
-Bring this completed form to check in at your hall.
+Complete the Emergency Contact Information Form.
+Bring this completed form to check-in at your hall.
 The information you provide will be retained in the residence hall for emergencies.
 It is your responsibility to update the contact information if it changes.

 ResNet is the Department of Residence's Internet access provider, which provides free Internet access to all on-campus residents.
 Each room has a wired network port for you to connect your computer to the Internet and has convenient wireless access available.
 To register, you will need supported hardware, software and login information.
 Visit our ResNet page for more information.